raml-org/raml-spec/versions/raml-10/raml-10.md

     type:  ( Phone | Notebook )[]
 ```

-The example above is actually declaring a "Type Alias", which gives a more readable name ( Devices ) to a type defined via a complex type expression ( in this case an array of a union of the types Phone and Notebook ).
+This example is actually declaring a "type alias", which gives a more readable name ( Devices ) to a type defined using a complex type expression.
+In this case, the type expression consists of an array of a union of the types Phone and Notebook.
 You can use this technique to give simple names to complex types.
-Type Aliases can also hold extra properties.
-For example a description and annotations.
+Type aliases can also hold extra properties, for example a description and annotations.

 #### Grammar